|Nutrition Facts (per serving)|

 Sift the flour and cornstarch mixture into a bowl.

-If your recipe uses all-purpose flour and you feel cake flour would produce better results, you can substitute cake flour or the cake flour blend for the all-purpose flour.
-Just use 1 cup plus 2 tablespoons of cake flour (or the blend above) for each cup of all-purpose flour in the recipe.
+- If your cake or pastry recipe calls for all-purpose flour and you feel cake flour would produce better results, you can substitute cake flour or the homemade cake flour blend for the all-purpose flour.
+Just use 1 cup plus 2 tablespoons of cake flour (or the homemade blend above) for each cup of all-purpose flour in the recipe.

 - For a brief description of different types of wheat flour, see Types of Wheat Flour.